rformassspectrometry/RuSirius/README.md

 1. Download the Sirius software from the [official releases page](https://github.com/sirius-ms/sirius/releases).
 RuSirius is dependent on Sirius 6.1, please ensure you have the right version downloaded.
-2. Install the R API adn RuSirius by running the following code in R:
+2. Install RuSirius and it's dependencies (which includes the R-api) by running the following code in R:

 ```r
 library(remotes)